-Collaborators: The hospital will partner with Yolo Food Bank, International Rescue Committee.
-Inc., NorCal Resist, After School Education and Safety at Washington Unified School District, local farmers and local community based organizations to deliver this access to increase active living and healthy eating.
+Collaborators: The hospital will partner with Yolo Food Bank, Boys & Girls Clubs of Greater Sacramento, Woodland Joint Unified School District, City of Woodland, and local community based organizations to deliver this access to increase active living and healthy eating.

-Health Need: Access to Quality Primary Care Health Services Strategy or Program Summary Description Active FY22 Planned FY23 Federally Qualified Health Center Capacity Building Beginning in FY20 the hospital has made a five year commitment to help Winters Healthcare build a new full-service clinic in Winters, which is providing much needed new capacity for primary, behavioral and dental health care, health education and patient support services for underserved populations. ☑ ☑

-Mobile Medicine Program Dignity Health in partnership with Woodland Clinic Medical Group, Sutter Health and Yolo County HHSA, launched a Mobile Medicine Program to provide back pack medicine and mobile clinic services to the Homeless population in Yolo County.
-Services primarily focus on Primary Care, Triage, Immunizations, Vaccinations, Case Management, Dental Care and Behavioral Health Ø ☑ Patient Navigator Program In partnership with community-based organization, Empower Yolo, The hospital offers Emergency Department Navigation services.
+Health Need: Access to Quality Primary Care Health Services Strategy or Program Summary Description Active FY23 Planned FY24 Federally Qualified Health Center Capacity Building Beginning in FY20 the hospital has made a five year commitment to help Winters Healthcare build a new full-service clinic in Winters, which is providing much needed new capacity for primary, behavioral and dental health care, health education and patient support services for underserved populations. ☑ ☑ Mobile Medicine Program Dignity Health in partnership with Woodland Clinic Medical Group, Sutter Health and Yolo County HHSA, launched a Mobile Medicine Program to provide back pack medicine and mobile clinic services to people experiencing homelessness in Yolo County.
+Services primarily focus on Primary Care, Triage, Immunizations, Vaccinations, Case Management, Dental Care and Behavioral Health.
+Beginning in FY24 Yolo County began funding the program utilizing Housing and Homelessness Incentive Program funding. ☑ Patient Navigator Program In partnership with community-based organization, Empower Yolo, The hospital offers Emergency Department Navigation services.
 The focus will continue to be connecting individuals to primary care providers in the community and assisting in establishing a medical home and follow-up care post emergency department visit.
-The navigators provide health education in both Spanish and English, create linkages to primary care, health insurance enrollment assistance, and case management and community referrals.
-V V Yolo Adult Day Health Center The hospital is the primary provider in Yolo County that addresses specialty health care and support needs of the elderly and disabled populations through the Adult Day Health Center.
+The navigators provide health education in both Spanish and English, create linkages to primary care, health insurance enrollment assistance, and case management and community referrals. ☑ ☑ Yolo Adult Day Health Center The hospital is the primary provider in Yolo County that addresses specialty health care and support needs of the elderly and disabled populations through the Adult Day Health Center.
 The Center offers an interdisciplinary program of medical, psycho-social and rehabilitation services for adults at high risk of needing a higher level of care due to health, functional and cognitive losses.
-The Center specializes in high touch chronic disease management with the added components of caregiver respite, transportation, nutrition, education, and socialization. v ☑ Oncology Nurse Navigation The Oncology Nurse Navigation program offers one-to-one support and guidance to patients diagnosed with cancer from the day of diagnosis onwards.
+The Center specializes in high touch chronic disease management with the added components V Ø of caregiver respite, transportation, nutrition, education, and socialization.
+Oncology Nurse Navigation The Oncology Nurse Navigation program offers one-to-one support and guidance to patients diagnosed with cancer from the day of diagnosis onwards.
 The Oncology navigators provide interventions that address patient's immediate concerns and barriers to care such as difficulties with insurance, financial burden, lack of transportation and addressing the knowledge deficit of their diagnosis and treatment options.
 The Navigation program also provides referrals for nutritional and psycho-social support as well hosting multiple cancer support groups across the region.
 V ☑ Health Professions Education - Other Provides a clinical setting for trainings and internships for students in the greater Sacramento region pursuing health professions other than physicians and nurses.
-This includes, but is not limited to: EMT, Paramedics, Pharmacy, Respiratory Therapy, Physical Therapy, Radiology Technologist and Surgical Technologist. v Health Professions Education - Nursing Provides clinical setting for nursing students enrolled in education with an outside local college or university for additional training and education.
-This includes, but is not ☑ ☑ limited to: Undergraduate Nursing, Undergraduate Nursing-Preceptorship, Nursing BSN and Nursing ADN.
+This includes, but is not limited to: EMT, Paramedics, Pharmacy, Respiratory Therapy, Physical Therapy, Radiology Technologist and Surgical Technologist. Ø Ø Health Professions Education - Nursing Provides clinical setting for nursing students enrolled in education with an outside local college or university for additional training and education.
+This includes, but is not limited to: Undergraduate Nursing, Undergraduate Nursing-Preceptorship, Nursing BSN and Nursing ADN. Ø ☑